Cal Neva Lodge & Casino: Later period

-The Cal Neva was sold in 1975 alongside the Crystal Bay Club to BKJ Corporation, who consisted of Everett Brunzell, Charles Ketchum and Norman Jenson.
+The Cal Neva was sold in 1975 alongside the Crystal Bay Club to BKJ Corporation, which consisted of Everett Brunzell, Charles Ketchum, and Norman Jenson.
 The two clubs were purchased for a total of $9 million.
-But their licensing application for Cal Neva was turned down by the Nevada Gaming Commission due to a their lack of ongoing finances.
+However, their licensing application for Cal Neva was turned down by the Nevada Gaming Commission due to their lack of ongoing finances.
 The First National Bank of Nevada foreclosed on the property in early 1976 before selling it to Kirk Kerkorian, a significant shareholder in Metro-Goldwyn-Mayer.
 He owned the Cal Neva through his Tracinda Investment Corporation, a different entity than the one through which he owns his MGM shares.
 As part of the re-launch of the lodge, he convinced Dean Martin to return for a performance, for which Cary Grant was also in attendance.

 Jon Perroton was arrested in 1985 for fraud after convincing Hibernia National Bank to loan him $23 million towards the purchase price of Cal Neva.
 He had claimed that he had the backing of Sheraton Hotels and Resorts.
 He was subsequently sentenced to 20 years in custody.
 That same year, the lodge was purchased by real estate developer Chuck Bluth.
-Under Bluth, the building was renovated and the exterior of the main building restored to how it looked in the 1960s.
+Under Bluth, the building was renovated and the exterior of the main building was restored to how it looked in the 1960s.
 On September 10–12, 1993, the lodge hosted the second annual Daow Aga Pow wow (a local Native American meeting) on Lake Tahoe.
 The hotel was named "Nevada's Best Getaway" in 1998 and cited as one of America's 50 Flagship Hotels.

-Bluth sold the lodge to Ezri Namvar in 2005.
-However the casino was in severe decline; by 2009 the revenue was around half of that which it received in 1992.
-Canyon Capital Advisors foreclosed on a $25 million loan, and an auction open across two states failed to result in any bidders.
-The area had seen several other casinos nearby close around the same time.